michaellavelle2025/psychopathic-strategies/README.md

 ## 12: Falsifies the narative

-* (4) Accuses the victim of their own nefarious deeds ("Reverse Attribution"), blames others
+* (4) Accuses the victim of their own nefarious deeds ("reverse attribution"), blames others

 ## 13: Manipulates, coerces and controls